KDE/cutehmi/extensions/CuteHMI.2/README.md

 cutehmi::MPtr can be helpful, when class uses PImpl idiom to maintain binary compatibility.

-cutehmi::Error, cutehmi::ErrorInfo, cutehmi::Exception and cutehmi::ExceptionMixin may be useful, when dealing with errors and
+cutehmi::Error, cutehmi::InplaceError, cutehmi::ErrorInfo, cutehmi::Exception and cutehmi::ExceptionMixin may be useful, when
-exceptions.
+dealing with errors and exceptions.

 cutehmi::ExtensionInitializer can be used to initialize extension.